-For the fiscal years ended June 30, 2018, 2017 and 2016, the total debt (current and long term) attributable to interagency payments, bond premiums and capital lease payments amounted to \$63.7, \$61.9 and \$59.7 million, respectively.
+For the fiscal years ended June 30, 2019, 2018 and 2017, the total debt (current and long term) attributable to interagency payments, bond premiums and capital lease payments amounted to \$62.6, \$63.7 and \$61.9 million, respectively.

-Additional information on Fitchburg State University's long-term debt activity can be found in footnotes 12 and 13 to the accompanying financial statements.
+Additional information on Fitchburg State University's long term debt activity can be found in footnotes 12 and 13 to the accompanying financial statements.

 Viability Ratio: The availability of expendable net position to cover debt (the viability ratio) is a basic determinant of financial health.
 Expendable net position are those assets not required to be retained in perpetuity, i.e. those assets available for use for operations.
-A ratio of 1:1 or greater would indicate, as of the balance sheet date, an institution has sufficient expandable net position to satisfy debt obligations.
-However public institutions can operate effectively on a reduced ratio because of the benefit of state support which is not captured in the institution's expendable net position.
-The University's viability ratio, which has remained relatively consistent over time, is 56% for June 30, 2018, 55% for 2017 and 53% for 2016.
+A ratio of 1:1 or greater would indicate, as of the balance sheet date, an institution has sufficient expendable net position to satisfy debt obligations.
+However public institutions can operate effectively on a reduced ratio because of the benefit of state support which is not captured in the institution's expendable net assets.
+The University's viability ratio, which has remained relatively consistent over time, is 0.62 to 1 for June 30, 2019, 0.58 to 1 for 2018 and 0.57 to 1 for 2017.

 Debt Burden: The debt burden ratio measures an institution's dependence on borrowed funds by comparing the level of debt service to total expenditures.
-In order to effectively manage resources, including debt, industry standards set the upper threshold for institutional debt burden at 7%.
-As of June 30, 2018, 2017 and 2016, the University's debt burden was 6.0%, 5.7% and 5.9%, respectively.
+In order to effectively manage resources, including debt, industry standards sets the upper threshold for institutional debt burden at 7%.
+As of June 30, 2019, 2018 and 2017, the University's debt burden was 5.2%, 5.6% and 5.3%, respectively.